 Think you're too old or unhealthy to be an organ and tissue donor?
 Think again.

-Almost 70% of Australians are willing to be organ and tissue donors, which is great.
-But to potentially save a life, it's important to ‘opt in’ by joining the Australian Organ Donor Register.
+Almost 7 in 10 Australians are willing to be organ and tissue donors, which is great.
+But to potentially save a life, it's important to ‘opt in' by joining the Australian Organ Donor Register.
 (You can also do this via the Australian Government Organ and Tissue Authority website).
-Registering to be an organ donor on your state-based driver’s licence is no longer an option unless you live in South Australia.
+Registering to be an organ donor on your state-based driver's licence is no longer an option unless you live in South Australia.

 As of May 2018, there were about 6.5 million Australians aged 16 and over on the national Donor Register.